edgedb/edgedb/docs/stdlib/numbers.rst

     .. note::

-        Caution is advised when casting ``decimal`` values into ``json``.
-The JSON specification does not have a limit on significant digits, so a ``decimal`` number can be losslessly represented in JSON.
+        Caution is advised when casting :eql:type:`decimal` values into :eql:type:`json`.
+The JSON specification does not have a limit on significant digits, so a decimal number can be losslessly represented in JSON.
 However, JSON decoders in many languages will read all such numbers as some kind of floating point values, which may result in precision loss.
-If such loss is unacceptable, then consider casting the value into ``str`` and decoding it on the client side into a more appropriate type.
+If such loss is unacceptable, then consider casting the value into a :eql:type:`str` and decoding it on the client side into a more appropriate type.

 ----------